were/were.github.io/blog/isa.md

 [auto-patch.py](https://github.com/PolyArch/dsa-riscv-ext/blob/master/auto-patch.py)
 for how the involved files are modified to integrate the extended instructions.

-## Intrinsic Wrapper

-TBD: About inline assembly code and make a forward link to the unified interface.

 [^1]: For the structure of the `stack` directory, refer to [this repo](https://github.com/polyarch/dsa-framework);